Permanent residence UK

 English test

 Also, if English is not your first language, you must prove you can speak and understand the language by meeting the English Language requirements to get PR in the UK.
-An English qualification or holding an educational qualification from a recognised UK institution will often be enough to satisfy this requirement.
+An English qualification or holding an educational qualification from a recognized UK institution will often be enough to satisfy this requirement.

 Proof of finances